rajat123456/360-dgeree-Live-Streaming-on-VR-Headset-tracking-on-raspberry-pi/README.md

-# 360-dgeree-Live-Streaming-on-VR-Headset
+# 360-dgeree-Live-Streaming-on-VR-Headset-headset-tracking=on-raspberry-pi
-treaming a scene and showing it on VR Headset using Docker and benchmarking its performance via Prometheus
+treaming a scene and showing it on VR Headset & Headset Tracking on Raspberry Pi